harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Sketching"
 subheading = ""
 content = "<p>Sketching sessions proved a fast and effective way to visualise ideas with minimal distraction.
-We produced several sketches to map the hierarchy of information and establish a suitable layout.</p><p>3 particular features became the websites signature:</p><ol><li><strong>Weather app homepage hero</strong><li><strong>Off-canvas basket and mobile navigation</strong></li><li><strong>Monospaced companion typeface</strong></li></ol><p>With weather a key part of the brand identity, it made sense to use the concept as a theme to guide the design.
-I made various sketches where a weather app became the defining feature of homepage.
+We produced several sketches to map the hierarchy of information and establish a suitable layout.</p><p>3 particular features became the website’s signature:</p><ol><li><strong>Weather app homepage hero</strong><li><strong>Off-canvas basket and mobile navigation</strong></li><li><strong>Monospaced companion typeface</strong></li></ol><p>With weather a key part of the brand identity, it made sense to use the concept as a theme to guide the design.
+I made various sketches where a weather app became the defining feature of the homepage.
 We visualised this as an interactive component in the hero section.</p>" template = "body-copy"
 [[blocks]]
 image_one = "v1572275812/hc/albion-sketches-mobile-homepage.jpg"